AndreiFeraru/Nexpiro/README.md

 ## Dev environment using emulators

+1. Run `firebase init emulators` to initialize emulators on the local machine.
-Run `firebase emulators:start` to emulate a firebase environment while developing.
+2. Run `firebase emulators:start` to emulate a firebase environment while developing.